posted November 11, 2023

 Windsor Historical Society, established in 1921 as the principal historical organization for Connecticut’s oldest town, seeks an experienced and highly energetic history or education program professional to help fulfill a bold vision for its second century.

-Work collaboratively with staff, volunteers, and numerous public stakeholders to implement WHS’s strategic plan by managing existing programs and developing and implementing new and innovative historical programs and initiatives.
-Manage all on-site and outreach education programs, public and community collaborative programs, and serve as assistant director for museum operations.
+Work collaboratively with staff, volunteers, and numerous public stakeholders to implement WHS’s strategic plan by managing existing education and public programs and developing and implementing new and innovative historical programs and initiatives.

 Under direction of the Executive Director and in collaboration with colleagues: